 Participation in the Plan is voluntary and is only open to eligible Shareholders.
 Eligibility to participate in the Plan depends upon certain Shareholder residency criteria.
 Shareholders who are not enrolled in the Premium DividendTM will continue to receive their regular dividends.
-Keyera Corp. reserves the right to limit the amount of new equity available under the Plan on any particular dividend date.
+Keyera Corp. reserves the right to limit the amount of new equity available under the Plan on any particular dividend date and to make other changes to the Plan as permitted thereunder.
 Accordingly, participation may be prorated in certain circumstances.
 In the event of proration, or if for any other reason all or a portion of the dividends cannot be reinvested under the Plan, Shareholders enrolled in the Plan will receive the regular declared dividend on each Common Share for which the dividend was payable but could not be reinvested.